Indonesian investment platform Ajaib gets $25 million Series A led by Horizons Venture and Alpha JWC – TechCrunch

 In an email, Sumarli and Piyajomkwan told TechCrunch that the stock investment rate is low in Indonesia because it is typically done by high net-worth individuals who use offline brokers and can afford high commissions.
 Ajaib Group was launched in 2019 after Sumarli became frustrated by the lack of investment platforms in Indonesia where he could also learn about stock trading.

-Inspired by companies like Robinhood in the United States and XP Investimentos in Brazil, Ajaib Group was created to be a mobile-first stock trading platform, with no offline brokers or branches.
+Inspired by companies like Robinhood in the United States and XP Investimentos in Brazil, Ajaib Group was created to be a mobile-first stock-trading platform, with no offline brokers or branches.
 It appeals to first-time investors and millennials with a simple user interface, in-app education features and a community where people can share investment ideas and low fees.

 Since people prefer to invest small amounts when trying out the app for the first time, Ajaib requires no minimums to open a brokerage account.
-Piyajomkwan said “we typically see investors triple their investment amount within the second month of investing with Ajaib.”
+Piyajomkwan said, “We typically see investors triple their investment amount within the second month of investing with Ajaib.”

 Ajaib Group’s platform now includes Ajaib Sekuritas for stock trading and Ajaib Reksadana for mutual funds.
 The company says that Ajaib Sekuritas became the fifth-largest stock brokerage in Indonesia by number of trades just seven months after it launched in June 2020.